rilian-la-te/simple-panel/README.md

    efficient.
 At the current stage, netstat runs only on Linux.

-About theming & lxpanel:
+About theming & simple-panel:

-1. In future, hardcoding should not be used for icon lookup.
-Instead, use Gtk's built-in functions to handle icon lookup.
-If necessary, provide a fallback (hardcoded) icon.
+1. For transparency simple-panel requires compositing.

-2. Current icon names that can be themed specifically for lxpanel include:
+2. Current icon names that can be themed specifically for simple-panel include:
-	*"lxpanel-background"
+	*"simple-panel-background"
 	*"clock"
 	*"capslock-on"
 	*"capslock-off"